 Located not far from the bridge, we made a brief stop at this Visitor Information Centre to get the latest tourism information and accommodation of the island.

+We selected this small but comfortable Motor Inn near the main township of Cowes.
 We had a surprise welcome by this flock of beautiful "Galah" gathered on the lawn of the Inn.

 The Galah is known as the Rose-breasted Cockatoo which is one of the most common and widespread Cockatoos in almost all parts of Australia.

-One of the most popular attractions is the Phillip Island Nature Park featuring the "Penguin Parade"
+One of the most popular attractions is the Phillip Island Nature Park featuring the "Penguin Parade".

 There was a huge crowd queuing up, waiting to enter the viewing platforms when we arrived.